 The prerequisite for admission to the Ayurveda Practitioner (AP) program is a completion of the Ayurveda Wellness Counselor (AWC) or an equivalent program.
 Students who have completed a program equivalent to the AWC from other institutions will be required to undergo an interview process to determine their competency in Ayurveda theory and practices.

-Ayurveda Practitioner (AP) program is of total 936 hours excluding peripheral 100 hours program.
+The Ayurveda Practitioner (AP) program is a of total 964 hours excluding the peripheral 100 hours program.

 Classes are taught monthly, including 1 full Weekend (Sat/Sun 8:30 am-6:30 pm),

-1 online virtual class (Live) on a Tuesdays (6 pm-8 pm CT) and Monthly Webinars.
+1 online virtual class (Live) on Tuesdays (6 pm-8 pm CT) and Monthly Webinars.

 Upon successful completion of the Ayurveda Practitioner Program,